WHops/NAHRwhals/README.md

 ### (0) Install dependencies
 Make sure [minimap2](https://github.com/lh3/minimap2), [bedtools](https://bedtools.readthedocs.io/en/latest/content/quick-start.html) and [gawk](https://formulae.brew.sh/formula/gawk) are installed on your system.
-(It is sufficient if you have access to working binaries)
+(It is sufficient if you have access to working binaries).

 ### (1) Clone the NAHRwhals repository

 ```
 git clone https://github.com/WHops/NAHRwhals.git
 cd NAHRwhals
+git checkout main
 ```

 ### (2) Install

 You can install with the following command, which uses devtools::install to resolve R dependencies.
 This typically takes a few minutes.
 (Consider running in a new conda environment)

 `Rscript install_package.R`

-Confirm successful instalation using
+Confirm successful installation using

 ```
 R
 > library(nahrwhals)
->
+> quit()
 ```

 ### (3) Specify location of minimap2 / bedtools binaries